Simo Häyhä: Injury

-On 6 March 1940, Häyhä was severely wounded after an explosive bullet fired by a Red Army soldier hit his lower left jaw.
-After the battle, as he appeared to be dead, he was placed on a pile of dead bodies.
-A fellow soldier, under orders from his commanding officer, searched for Häyhä, noticed a leg twitching among the pile and found Häyhä alive, although unconscious.
-He was evacuated by fellow soldiers who said that "half his face was missing".
-The bullet had removed his upper jaw, most of his lower jaw, and most of his left cheek.
+On 6 March 1940, just a week before the end of the war, Häyhä was severely wounded when an explosive bullet fired by a Red Army soldier tore through his face and shattered his lower left jaw.
+After the battle, as he appeared to be dead, he was placed on a pile of corpses.
+Someone later noticed his foot moving and he was removed from the pile and taken to hospital.

-Rumours of Häyhä's death spread around in Finland and the Soviet Union.
-He regained consciousness a week later on 13 March, the day that peace was declared.
-He read about his own death in a newspaper, and sent a letter to the paper to correct the misunderstanding.
-He spent 14 months recovering from his wounds and endured 26 surgeries.
+Rumours of Häyhä's death spread throughout Finland and the Soviet Union.
+He regained consciousness a week later, on 13 March, the day peace was declared.
+Reading about his own death in a newspaper, he sent a letter to the paper to correct the misunderstanding.